-A. Franceschi, A. Marini (Assoc.), G. Modestino, T. Napolitano, M. Ricci (Resp.
-Naz.), F. Ronga (Assoc.)
+A. Franceschi, A. Marini (Assoc.), T. Napolitano, M. Ricci (Resp.
+Naz.), F. Ronga (Assoc.), B. Spataro (Assoc.)

-The JEM-EUSO experiment (Extreme Universe Space Observatory at the Japanese Experiment Module of the International Space Station), is a planned space mission devoted to the observation and study of cosmic rays at the highest energies (UHECRs, Ultra High Energy Cosmic Rays) above 10^{20} eV.
+JEM-EUSO (Extreme Universe Space Observatory at the Japanese Experiment Module of the International Space Station), is a mission concept devoted to the observation and study from space of the cosmic rays at the highest energies (UHECRs, Ultra High Energy Cosmic Rays) above 10^{20} eV.